guptasamz/AML_Project/README.md

 │   ├── 04_hp_search_bnn_models_deep_ensemble.ipynb (Python notebook for the above file)
 │   ├── 06_household_model_epistermic_BNN.py (Script to train the Monte carlo drop out and deep ensemble models using the best hyperparameters - for power consumption dataset)
 │   ├── 06_household_model_epistermic_BNN.ipynb (Python notebook for the above file)
+|   ├── requirements.txt (Requirements file with all the required packages)
 ├── data (Folder containing all the data)
 │   ├── new_data
 │   ├── ├── data1  (Folder with data for 1st synthetic data contains - train, validation and test sets)